-The system should be properly shown above are quite maintained to make sure that popular due their efficiency the activity does not negatively and cost. impact the environment.
+The system should be properly maintained to make sure that the activity does not negatively impact on the environment.

 Ensure that the type of filter chosen is appropriate for the type and volume of emissions which are likely to be released.